In this issue of LSA Magazine, we a look at stories of bold leaders, tough conversations, and intrepid alumni, faculty, and students.

 Did American architects unwittingly help the Soviets prepare for the Cold War?
 Why did Stalingrad resemble U.S. factories like the massive River Rouge Ford plant?
 A new conference looks at the interwar connections between Joseph Stalin and Albert Kahn.

 We strive to support the College of Literature, Science, and the Arts on the front lines of learning and research; to steward our planet, our community, our campus.
-To do this, LSA needs you—because the world needs Victors.
+To do this, LSA needs your support.

 SPOTLIGHT on LSA

 The Case for Diversity

 Diversity beats sameness, and one LSA professor is out to prove it.
 With his book The Difference, Scott E. Page (A.B. ’85), an honors math alumnus and current professor of complex systems, political science, and economics, uses math and logic to make the case that higher diversity yields greater tangible benefits.
 Now, Page gets invited to consult with organizations like the Mellon Foundation, Google, the U.S. Federal Reserve, the U.S. Treasury, and NASA, among others.
 They’re taking his argument seriously and running with it in the real world.

 Likewise, diverse perspectives are vital to the liberal arts mission of LSA.
 Departments throughout the College see value in diversity—with benefits both tangible and intangible—and are taking action as a result: They’re developing plans and programs to create a more diverse student body and faculty.

 At LSA, we understand that to change the world takes actually experiencing it.
 And we are committed to providing our students the support they need in order to pair their LSA education with real-life opportunities.
 Watch how LSA internships are changing students’ perspectives on their coursework and giving them a crucial advantage in their careers.